PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 Delivering patch releases more often is an idea regularly being discussed in all teams (2 weeks ?
 4 weeks ?).
 But increasing the release frequency of PrestaShop would pressure the community as it would require more of their time (accordingly for more quality).

-This is why six weeks looks like a good balance between time-to-market and community / company resources cost.
+This is why six weeks looks like a good balance between time-to-market, users needs and community / project resources cost.

 ## Further topics